SciSharp/LLamaSharp/docs/LLamaExecutors/differences.md

 45th president of the United States.
 ```

 At this time, by repeating the same mode of `Q: xxx?
-A: xxx.`, LLM outputs the anti-prompt we want to help to decide where to dtop the generation.
+A: xxx.`, LLM outputs the anti-prompt we want to help to decide where to stop the generation.